project-chip/connectedhomeip/src/android/CHIPTool/README.md

 ## ABIs and TARGET_CPU

-`TARGET_CPU` can have the following ABIs, with the respective value:
+`TARGET_CPU` can have the following values depending on your smartphone CPU architecture:

 | ABI         | TARGET_CPU |
 | ----------- | ---------- |